cloudfoundry/docs-bosh/content/director-configure-blobstore.md

 ## Included DAV (default) {: #included }

-By default the Director is configured to use included DAV blobstore job.
+By default, the Director is configured to use included DAV blobstore job.
 Here is how to configure it:

 1. Add blobstore release job and make sure that persistent disk is enabled: